Thorax: Etymology

-Human thorax
+Humans

 Structure

 In humans and other hominids, the thorax is the chest region of the body between the neck and the abdomen, along with its internal organs and other contents.
 It is mostly protected and supported by the rib cage, spine, and shoulder girdle.

 Contents

 The contents of the thorax include the heart and lungs (and the thymus gland); the major and minor pectoral muscles, trapezius muscles, and neck muscle; and internal structures such as the diaphragm, the esophagus, the trachea, and a part of the sternum known as the xiphoid process.
 Arteries and veins are also contained – (aorta, superior vena cava, inferior vena cava and the pulmonary artery); bones (the shoulder socket containing the upper part of the humerus, the scapula, sternum, thoracic portion of the spine, collarbone, and the rib cage and floating ribs).

 External structures are the skin and nipples.

-The chest
+Chest

 In the human body, the region of the thorax between the neck and diaphragm in the front of the body is called the chest.
 The corresponding area in an animal can also be referred to as the chest.

 The shape of the chest does not correspond to that part of the thoracic skeleton that encloses the heart and lungs.
 All the breadth of the shoulders is due to the shoulder girdle, and contains the axillae and the heads of the humeri.
 In the middle line the suprasternal notch is seen above, while about three fingers' breadth below it a transverse ridge can be felt, which is known as the sternal angle and this marks the junction between the manubrium and body of the sternum.
 Level with this line the second ribs join the sternum, and when these are found the lower ribs can often be counted.
 At the lower part of the sternum, where the seventh or last true ribs join it, the ensiform cartilage begins, and above this there is often a depression known as the pit of the stomach.